luc-ta/luc-ta.github.io/_pages/about-me.md

 I'm a mathematics PhD student at the University of Pittsburgh.
 Broadly speaking, I'm interested in the relationships between algebra, category theory, geometry, and topology.
 I'm a proud first-generation college graduate, and my goal is to become a mathematics professor in the future.
 This year, I'm supported by the K. Leroy Irvis Fellowship.

 Before coming to Pitt, I double majored in mathematics on the intensive track and ethnic studies at Yale.
-My researched focused on group-theoretic and categorical aspects of racks and quandles, which are nonassociative algebraic structures used to construct knot invariants and pointed Hopf algebras.
+My research focused on group-theoretic and categorical aspects of racks and quandles, which are nonassociative algebraic structures used to construct knot invariants and pointed Hopf algebras.
 For more information, please refer to my [CV](https://luc-ta.github.io/cv/).

 I also love teaching mathematics and served for three years as a teaching assistant in Yale's math department.
 Accessibility, equity, and inclusivity form the center of my teaching ethos; I aim to foster welcoming and safe environments for mathematical exploration as a creative, communal, and human endeavor.
 Coupled with my research interests, the transformative power of mathematics in the hands of marginalized communities like my own forms a central part of my professional motivations.